 The police will try to find the hit-and-run driver.
 However, their resources and time are limited.
 Some attorneys work closely with private investigators who are devoted to finding the hit-and-run driver.
 If the hit-and-run driver can be located, a hit-and-run lawyer will help you file a claim against the driver.
 This could include a personal injury claim against the driver and/or a claim against the driver’s insurance company.

 If the hit-and-run driver cannot be located, then you will need to file a claim with your insurance company.
 Insurance companies are in the business of paying out the least amount possible.
-Therefore a North Carolina hit-and-run accident lawyer can help you navigate the insurance process and work to get you the maximum recovery available.
+Therefore a Charlotte, NC hit-and-run accident lawyer can help you navigate the insurance process and work to get you the maximum recovery available.

-Contact the North Carolina Hit and Run Accident Lawyers
+Contact the Hit and Run Accident Lawyers in Charlotte, NC

 Hit-and-run accidents happen more often than people realize.
-The Charlotte, NC based lawyers at Rosensteel Fleishman, are experienced hit-and-run attorneys near you who can help you understand your rights and whether or not you have damages and should proceed with a claim.
-Please contact our office at 704-714-1450.
+The lawyers at Rosensteel Fleishman, are experienced hit-and-run lawyers in Charlotte, NC who can help you understand your rights and whether or not you have damages and should proceed with a claim.
+Contact Rosensteel Fleishman Car Accident & Injury Lawyers online or call 1-704-754-4428 for a free consultation.
 There is no fee for an initial consultation.

 See What Our Clients Say